-2.1.2 Five Volt Power Cable
+2.1.2 Five volt Power Cable

-If a display module is used in a PC it becomes tempting to plug a spare power connector into the unit.
-Don't do this!
-Wiring for the PC power connector and that required for the module are different as shown in the Figure below.
+If a display module is used in a PC, it becomes tempting to plug a spare power connector into the unit.
+Do not do this!
+Wiring for the PC power connector and that required for the module are different, as shown in the Figure below.

-Figure 5: Wiring for Five Volt Modules
+Figure 7: Wiring for 5 Volt Modules

-Matrix Orbital can supply an adapter cable designed to use with the display module when it's installed in a PC.
-The cable is wired as shown in the Figure below.
+Matrix Orbital can supply an adapter cable designed for use with the display module when it's installed in a PC, if the user would like to modify cable wiring.

-Figure 6: Five Volt Cable
+Figure 8: Five Volt Power Cable

-Simply insert the splitter cable in series with a 'large' power connector (i.e., one going to a hard drive) and plug the small connector into the display module.
+Simply insert the splitter cable in series with a 'large' power connector (e.g. one going to a hard drive) and plug the small connector into the display module.
 The connector is 'keyed' and will only fit one way.

-NOTE The connector provided does not allow access to the middle two pins, which are used for I2C communications.
+NOTE The connector provided does not allow access to the middle two pins which are used for I^2C communications.
 If this functionality is required, Matrix Orbital suggests wiring a suitable connector.